eclipse-archived/ceylon-lang.org/documentation/1.2/tour/interop.md

 ## Utility functions and classes

-In the module [`ceylon.interop.java`](#{site.urls.apidoc_current_interop_java}/index.html) you'll find a suite of useful utility methods and classes for Java interoperation.
+In the module [`ceylon.interop.java`](#{site.urls.apidoc_current_interop_java}/index.html) you'll find a suite of useful utility functions and classes for Java interoperation.
 For example, there are classes that adapt between Ceylon collection types and Java collection types.